 Nor is live export financially beneficial to Australia.
 It actually harms the processing industry, pushing prices higher for the Australian consumer.
 Former Senator Andrew Bartlett wrote, "In addition to the intrinsic cruelty to animals involved in the live sheep and cattle trade, in my view there is clear evidence the trade directly costs jobs in Australia."
 Likewise, the RSPCA stated that the "live export trade costs jobs, because Australian livestock is sent overseas for slaughter when this work is desperately needed by abattoirs in rural and regional Australia."

-Please write to the Australian Minister for Agriculture Joe Ludwig and ask him to support a ban on the barbaric live-export trade today.
+Please write to Australian Prime Minister Tony Abbott and ask him to support a ban on the barbaric live-export trade today.